jasonmuzzy/aoc-copilot/README.md

 <a id="corporate-networks-and-self-signed-certificates"></a>
 ### Corporate Networks and Self-Signed Certificates (Optional)

-If you are on a network that has a self-signed certificate then you will receive a `SELF_SIGNED_CERT_IN_CHAIN` error when attempting to connect to the AoC website.
+If you're on a network that has a self-signed certificate then you will receive a `SELF_SIGNED_CERT_IN_CHAIN` error when attempting to connect to the Advent of Code website.
+As above, make sure to add `.env` to your `.gitignore` file to prevent leaking sensitive information.

 Steps to [override](https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions) the normal certificate authorities with your own certificate bundle:
 1. Browse to [Advent of Code](https://adventofcode.com/) and log in